Diphtheria: Discovery and science

-In 1878, Princess Alice (Queen Victoria's second daughter) and her family became infected with diphtheria; Princess Alice and her four-year-old daughter, Princess Marie, both died.

-In 1883, Edwin Klebs identified the bacterium causing diphtheria, and named it Klebs–Loeffler bacterium.
+In 1883 Edwin Klebs identified the bacterium causing diphtheria, and named it Klebs–Loeffler bacterium.
 The club shape of this bacterium helped Edwin to differentiate it from other bacteria.
 Over time, it has been called Microsporon diphtheriticum, Bacillus diphtheriae, and Mycobacterium diphtheriae.
 Current nomenclature is Corynebacterium diphtheriae.

-In 1884, German bacteriologist Friedrich Loeffler became the first person to cultivate C. diphtheriae.
-He used Koch's postulates to prove association between C. diphtheriae and diphtheria.
-He also showed that the bacillus produces an exotoxin.
+In 1884 German bacteriologist Friedrich Loeffler became the first person known to cultivate C. diphtheriae.
+Löffler found that the bacteria were always present in the mucous membranes of the larynx and trachea of patients with diphtheria.
+In the process of finding the bacteria, he isolated the organism, cultured it, and reproduced the disease in susceptible animals (guinea pigs and rabbits), and then recovered the same bacillus from the diseased animal, thus fulfilling Koch's postulates.
+He believed there was a toxin that was made by the bacteria that caused the disease symptoms, and subsequently showed that some animals are immune to diphtheria.